-- All low-level concerns will be recorded in writing including details of concerns, the context and action taken. - These records will be stored confidentially and held securely and will be kept 'provider needs to decide where the records will be kept' and will be kept for 'provider needs to decide how long to keep records' - Records will be reviewed so that potential patterns of inappropriate problematic behaviour can be identified.
-DSL will need to decide on a course of action if this occurs including referral to LADO or follow disciplinary procedures.
+- All low-level concerns will be recorded in writing including details of concerns, the context and action taken. - These records will be stored confidentially and held securely and will be kept for 25 years - Records will be reviewed so that potential patterns of inappropriate problematic behaviour can be identified.
+DSL will need to decide on the a course of action if this occurs including referral to LADO or follow disciplinary procedures.